High-speed camera rig captures 3D images of birds’ wings in flight

 “We really want to understand how birds are able to do the things that drones can’t,” explained graduate student Marc Deetjen, who designed the system, in a video from Stanford.
 “Specifically we want to know the exact shape of the wings as they fly.”

 Deetjen and mechanical engineering professor David Lentink opted for a “patterned light” technique.
-A projector sprays out a grid of light with carefully engineered angles and spacing, and a high speed camera picks up whatever that grid lands on.
+A projector sprays out a grid of light with carefully engineered angles and spacing, and a high-speed camera picks up whatever that grid lands on.
 Depending on how those lines distort and move over time, the system can infer the exact shape of the object the pattern falls on.

 In this case, of course, it’s a bird, specifically Gary, a 4-year-old “parrotlet.”